Smoked Sirloin Steak Recipe (6 Simple Steps)

 What Internal Temperature Is Optimal for Sirloin?

-To accurately measure the temperature of steaks, use a meat thermometer with the probe placed into the thickest part of your steak.
+To accurately measure steaks’ temperatures, use a meat thermometer with the probe placed into the thickest part of the steak.

 Doneness LevelInternal Temperature (Fahrenheit)Internal Temperature (Celsius)